alan-turing-institute/t0-1/experiments/t0-001/README.md

 For serving the vector store, you can use the `t0-001 serve-vector-store` command.
 This will start a FastAPI server that serves the vector store.
 There are options to specify the host and port, by default it will run on `0.0.0.0:8000`.

 There are several options for the `t0-001 serve-vector-store` command:
-- `--data-folder`: The folder containing the data.
-Default is `./nhs-use-case/conditions/`.
+- `--conditions-file`: The folder containing the data.
+Default is `"./data/nhs-conditions/conditions.jsonl"`.
 - `--main-only`: If set, only the main element of the HTML file is extracted.
 - `--embedding-model-name`: The name of the embedding model to use.
 - `--chunk-overlap`: The character overlap between chunks.